 Crow Wing County maintains over 640 miles of roadway and right of way, as well as numerous bridges.
-County State-Aid Highways (PDF), County Roads (PDF), and roads in the First Assessment District (PDF) and Second Assessment District (PDF) are maintained by the County Highway Department.
-The 2019 Maintenance Calendar outlines planned activities for the year.
+County State-Aid Highways pens a New Window. , County Roads Opens a New and roads in the First Assessment District Opens a New Window. and Second Assessment District Opens a New Window. are maintained by the County Highway Department.

 There are many roads not maintained by the county for various reasons, such as: